Wellbeing

 Depression and I are very old enemies.
 I recognise the signs when black clouds are gathering.
 The first thing I do is to own my state-of-mind and prepare to go into battle.
 If this sounds like fighting spirit let me assure you I only have the energy for the simple affirmation, ‘I have the January blues’.
 I also tell someone else how I feel.
 Speaking it out loud somehow helps to take control.
 I usually tell my brother who is no stranger to dark days himself.

-Next I start to write this post.
+Next I attempt to write this post.
 Writing is a carthartic process for me.
 I began this blog in menopausal meltdown and it helped me to keep sane while riding a rollercoaster of mood swings and hot flushes.
 It really doesn’t matter to me if my words are read or not, but ordering my thoughts helps me process and begin to control them.
-In this case I haven’t written anything in a very long while and consequently it’s slow going.
+In this case I haven’t written anything in a very long while and it’s consequently slow progress.

 Don’t wallow

 A lot of self-help guides say ‘be kind to yourself’.
 That sounds nice – but candles and massage have never worked for me.
 I need the discipline of a routine to help me regain energy and focus.
 Sleep has been a real issue and I either find it hard to fall asleep or I wake early and cannot drift off again.
-Waking late after a sleepless night only exacerbates the problem – so its strictly to bed at 11.30pm with a 7am alarm call for the next few weeks.
+Waking late after a sleepless night only exacerbates the problem – so its strictly to bed at 11pm with a 7am alarm call.

 Fill the day

 During lockdown I did a daily yoga flow before breakfast and I will resurrect that.
 Dog walks with Ricci need to be a bit longer and brisker to get my step rate up.
-It’s back at my desk where I come tend to apart so each day I will try to write down a list of things to do and work my way through them.
+But it’s back at my desk where I tend to come apart.
+I will write down a to-do list and work my way through them.
 Paid work comes first (of course) but if there isn’t any I can write, design self motivated projects, do a few software tutorials or get on top of admin.

 If I find myself drifting during the day I’ll pop the washing machine on or steam-clean the floor.
 Really?
 Yes.
 Cleaning is something of a personal obsession as described in my A-Z of eco friendly spring-cleaning tips.
 The point is that even obsessions go out of the window when I’ve got the January blues.
 Literally nothing matters.
-But if I force myself to do these things, bit-by-bit I can get myself back.
+But if I force myself to do these things, bit-by-bit, I can get my mojo back.

 The one thing that is sure to improve my mental health is gardening.
 This is a sore point and it might also be the reason I am feeling so down in the dumps.
-There is little to do in the community garden, it’s cold, wet and walking on the beds will just compact the soil.
-If I had my own garden I could be planning and sowing seeds – but until the move happens there is little point.
-This realisation is helpful though.
+There is little to do in the garden when it’s cold and wet.
+Just walking on soil can lead to compaction.
+It’s too early to sow seeds.
 Perhaps I need to use this time to watch gardening videos and read-up on inspirational gardeners and gardens.

 Get out there

 My instinct is to hide away but I know from experience this is not beneficial.
-I’m going to book some things into the calendar: arrange to see a friend for a dog walk, go out for dinner with my partner and even take a look at the cinema listings.
+I’m going to book some things into the calendar.
+I’ll arrange to catch up with dog walking chums, go out for dinner with my partner and even take a look at the cinema listings.
 I’m also going to drop in for a cuppa and a chat with a few friends who have been ill or live on their own.
-There is nothing in the world like perspective and it is hard to feel miserable when you’re trying to cheer someone else’s day.
+There is nothing in the world like perspective and it is hard to feel miserable when you’re trying to cheer someone else.

 Once, many years ago, I broke down in front of my GP.
 He suggested I took a holiday which I thought was just about the shittiest bit of advice ever.
 I told my long suffering partner who promptly went round to Thomas Cook and booked a cheap week in Greece.
-It turns out the doctor was right, it wasn’t a magic cure for my depression, but getting away was a key part of the mending process.
-Now I try to make sure that there is a little escape on the horizon.
-Covid has put paid to most holidays but next month its my birthday and I feel the need to walk under big skies on windswept beaches.
-I’ve booked a couple of dog friendly nights away.
-Having something to look forward to is already making me smile.
+It turned out the doctor was right, it wasn’t a magic cure for my depression, but getting away was a key part of the mending process.
+Luckily I did make it to the Kent coast and now everyday affords sea views, big skies and windswept beaches.
+Its easy to pretend I’m on holiday every day.
+When the sky is blue and the sun is shining being outdoors, even when its cold, is just the best tonic.

 Eat healthily